lize-alberts/lize-alberts.github.io/content/publication/preprint-respect/index.md

 title: "What Makes for a 'Good' Social Actor?
 Using Respect as a Lens to Evaluate Interactions with Language Agents"
 authors:
-- Alberts, L
+- admin
-- Keeling, G.
+- Geoff Keeling
-- McCroskery, A.
+- Amanda McCroskery
 date: "2024"
 # doi: "https://doi.org/10.48550/arXiv.2302.04720"